Zimtronic/posjs/docs/javascriptapi.md

 of using the usb linux kernel driver is that the printing performance will be way faster.
 In addition, no other mechanism is needed to print beyond the application that we provide.

+All functions return an error code, you can obtain information about the errors using the getErrorString function.

 ### init()

 Initialize printer, hardware configuration and write the init command.